danielwilczak101/EasyControls/testing/thruster_force/README.md

 ## Test Requirements:
 Assemble pressurize valve to operationg pressure and see how many Newtons of force it produces over time.
-    - Ask NASA man for tank pressure used on the craft.

 ### Thrust values:
 Thrust from test stand nozzle with following psi going to the solinoid.